cyclus/cyclus.github.com/source/module/toolkit.rst

 MatQuery
 ++++++++

-The ``cyclus::toolkit::MatQuery`` class provides some easy of use functions that interrogate at ``cyclus::Material`` object.
+The ``cyclus::toolkit::MatQuery`` class provides some easy-to-use functions that interrogate the ``cyclus::Material`` object.
 For example, one can query the mass or number of moles of a given nuclide.

 Enrichment